NETSUITE CLOUD COMPUTING PLATFORM HELPS SAVE FRESH PRODUCE GROUP APPROXIMATELY $1 MILLION PER YEAR

 FPG selected NetSuite to provide timely reporting, more accurate data, and to give staff the tools to be accountable in their roles.
 "NetSuite has contributed significantly to our business," Condon said.
 "After 18 months FPG's net profit margin has improved by 100 percent.
 It has helped identify and eliminate overhead expenses, which is saving approximately $1 million per year."

-Because many of the FPG team work away from an office environment, the organization required an Internet-based, Software as a Service (SaaS) model for ‘anytime and anywhere' access.
+Because many of the FPG team work away from an office environment, the organisation required an Internet-based, Software as a Service (SaaS) model for ‘anytime and anywhere' access.

-The Group's farmers, traders and managers use a range of devices to access the business so the mobility and accessibility of the NetSuite system is critical to maximizing the benefits from its implementation.
+The Group's farmers, traders and managers use a range of devices to access the business so the mobility and accessibility of the NetSuite system is critical to maximising the benefits from its implementation.

 Measurement of staff activities, processes, stock and trading performance are essential to FPG.
 "What gets measured gets done, gets changed, gets improved," Condon said.